 This session reviews the concept of a palliative approach to care.
-In this session you will have an opportunity to clarify what is meant by palliative care and also discuss what it is not.
+In this session, you will have an opportunity to clarify what is meant by palliative care and also discuss what it is not.
 This will enable your nursing care to be well-aligned with palliative care principles when required.
-Includes:
+It includes:

 - What does palliative care aim to achieve?

 - When do you know that a person requires palliation rather than other types of care?

 - What are the palliative approach toolkit trajectories – the three clinical processes?

 10:30am - Morning Tea

 We will explore real life stories of how modern palliative care is delivered and how it supports individuals and families for the full duration of a life-limiting illness.

 This highly interactive, illustrated session will assist you to use correct language when discussing palliative care with patients and their relatives.
 It includes:

 - Role play (30 mins) completing an Advance Care Plan